 Andrew specialises in dry shipping, commodities and transport disputes.
 He has extensive experience of advising, drafting and advocacy in relation to claims under charterparties and bills of lading, both in court proceedings and in arbitrations.

-Andrew’s cases have concerned all areas of dry shipping, including cargo claims, freight and hire disputes, dangerous cargo, unsafe ports, laytime and demurrage disputes, issues of delivery and re-delivery, bunker disputes and vessel speed and performance issues.
+Andrew’s cases have concerned all areas of dry shipping, including cargo claims, freight and hire disputes, stowage issues, stevedore damage claims, dangerous cargo, unsafe ports, laytime and demurrage disputes, issues of delivery and re-delivery, bunker disputes and vessel speed and performance issues.

-He has handled numerous arbitration claims, including applications for permission to appeal under s.69 of the Arbitration Act 1996 and applications for the appointment of arbitrators.
+He has handled numerous arbitration claims, including applications for permission to appeal under s.69 of the Arbitration Act 1996, challenges under s.68 of the Act and applications for the appointment of arbitrators.

 Andrew also has experience of cases involving the international carriage of goods by road under the CMR.